Orange-Cyberdefense/KeePwn/README.md

   ![](./.github/images/keepwn_trigger_add_example.png)

-- Poll %APPDATA% for exports and automatically moves it from remote host to local.
+- Poll %APPDATA% for exports and automatically moves it from remote host to the current directory.

   ![](./.github/images/keepwn_trigger_poll_example.png)

 Once again, these actions are made through SMB C$ share access, limiting antiviral detection as no command execution is performed.

-If no configuration file path is specified, note that KeePwn will try to find it manually by looking in default locations.
-As KeePass trigger manipulation should always be added with caution, the mode is limited to 1 host and 1 configuration file at a time.
+If no configuration file path is specified, note that KeePwn will try to find it manually by looking in default locations (shown in the 'check' example).
+As KeePass trigger manipulation should always be performed with caution, this mode is limited to 1 host and 1 configuration file at a time.
 Feel free to let me know if you think of a use case that would need more than that (massive trigger abuse on a whole network?).

 ## Contribute

-Pull requests are welcome (see: Roadpmap + TODO in code).
+Pull requests are welcome (see: roadmap above + TODO* in code).

-Feel free to open an issue or DM me on Twitter to suggest improvement.
+Feel free to open an issue or DM [@d3lb3_](https://twitter.com/d3lb3_)  on Twitter to suggest improvement.